helmuthdu/web-components/packages/custom-elements/README.md

   }
 }

-window.customElements.define('ce-alert', Alert);
+customElements.define('ce-alert', Alert);
 ```

-As you probably notice, we are still missing the styling of your component, but we will tackle it next.
+In case you want to play around it you can check this [link](https://stackblitz.com/edit/web-platform-vm7bbr).

 ### Browser Integration